manuelesvi/cuclock/README.md

 ## About

-A WinUI application that runs every 0, 15, 30 & 45 minutes every hour to tell the time in mexican spanish (requires Windows) and shows a toast notification indicating current time.
+A WinUI+Console application that runs every 0, 15, 30 & 45 minutes every hour to tell the time
+in mexican spanish (requires Windows) and shows a toast notification indicating current time.

 ## Compile & Run as WinUI desktop application